DallanQ/wyrmspan_1/Manual.md

 2. CARD DISPLAY BOARD

    1. DRAGONS: Shuffle all dragons together and place 3 dragons face up on the card display board in the designated spaces.
-Place the cave card deck nearby (face down).
+Place the dragon deck nearby (face down).

    2. CAVE CARDS Shuffle all cave cards together and place 3 cave cards face up on the card display board in the designated spaces.
 Place the cave card deck nearby (face down).